 Can I freeze apple pie?

 Yes, you can freeze apple pie!
 To do this, wrap the pie tightly in plastic wrap or aluminum foil to prevent freezer burn.
 If the pie is baked, let it cool completely before wrapping.
-You can freeze apple pie for up to 3 months.
-When ready to enjoy, thaw it in the refrigerator overnight and reheat in the oven at 350°F (175°C) until warmed through.
+Apple pie can be frozen for up to 3 months.
+To serve, let it thaw overnight in the refrigerator, then reheat it in the oven at 350°F (175°C) until fully warmed.

 What’s the best apple variety for pie?